 The rich green hues of the emerald have fascinated humankind since antiquity.
 For centuries, the stone has been revered for its beauty, value and even metaphysical properties, and the gems are still highly esteemed today.
 As the official gemstone for the month of March, the emerald makes an excellent gift for birthdays or anniversaries occurring during this month.

-Emeralds are the green variety of the mineral Beryl and are the most valuable stones that come from the mineral.
-The gems can range in color from pale green to a deep, rich green hue, with the darker colors being more valuable.
+Emeralds are the green variety of the mineral beryl and are the most valuable stones that come from the mineral.
+The gems can range in colour from pale to deep, rich green, with the darker hues being more valuable.
 The stones are very durable, on account of their hardness, but they are also quite brittle.
-While very few stones are considered flawless – in fact, most are flawed –this usually does not detract greatly from the overall value of the stone.
+While very few stones are considered flawless – in fact, most are flawed – this usually does not detract greatly from the overall value of the stone.

-Emeralds hold the highest value of all Beryl-derived gemstones.
-Most of the stone’s value is determined by the coloring, with richer hued stones fetching higher prices.
-Gems that have a color ranging from bluish-green to pure green are considered the best, particularly those with vivid color saturation.
-Transparency is another factor, and emeralds with evenly distributed coloring and no clear color zoning are the most sought-after.
-Finally, other characteristics that help determine a particular stone’s monetary value are the cut and carat weight of the gem.
+Emeralds hold the highest value of all beryl-derived gemstones.
+Most of the stone’s value is determined by the coloring, with richer- hued stones fetching higher prices.
+Gems that have a colour ranging from bluish-green to pure green are considered the best, particularly those with vivid colour saturation.
+Transparency is another factor, and emeralds with evenly distributed colouring and no clear colour zoning are the most sought-after.
+Finally, other characteristics that help to determine a particular stone’s monetary value are the cut and carat weight of the gem.